Gaia/Hipparcos: project interviews

 Gaia... and beyond

 Erik Høg (Lolland, Denmark, 1932) joins me for a third time.
-In our first conversation we talked about his early involvement in ground-based astrometry, and his part in getting the Hipparcos mission optimised and adopted by ESA in the 1970s–1980s.
+In our first conversation we talked about his early involvement in ground-based astrometry, and his part in getting Hipparcos optimised and adopted by ESA in the 1970s–1980s.
 In the second, we talked about his involvement in Hipparcos, from its acceptance in 1980 to completion in 1997, including his ideas for the Tycho experiment.
-Today, we talk about his contributions to ESA's complex and successful Gaia mission [recorded 9 February].
+Today, we talk about his contributions to Gaia [recorded 9 February].
 Erik's transcripts are at https://arxiv.org/abs/2208.09332

 2 Jun 2022